-Development costs relate to costs capitalised for the development of the "Test Your" platform (carrying value £464k; 2023: £865k), which completed during the year ended 31 March 2023, and the Supply Chain Automation platform (carrying value £930k 2023: £259k), which was substantially completed at the end of the year ended 31 March 2024.
+Development costs relate to costs capitalised for the development of the "Test Your" platform (carrying value £464k; 2023: £865k), which completed during the year ended 31 March 2023, and the Supply Chain Automation platform (carrying value £930k; 2023: £259k), which enables System1 to interface (via API) with multiple suppliers of panel respondents, was substantially completed at the end of the year ended 31 March 2024.
 Development costs in respect of completed projects are tested for impairment where impairment indicators exist.
 No indicators exist at 31 March 2024 (31 March 2023: none).
 Development costs in respect of ongoing projects are tested for impairment at each reporting date.
 The carrying value of the assets in each case are assigned to their respective cash generating units for the purposes of assessing future cashflows.
 The principal assumptions used in the forecasts were the timing and amount of future revenues and cost savings, which were derived from the latest forecasts approved by the Board.
 Following the assessment, the Board have determined that no impairment of assets is required as at 31 March 2024 (31 March 2023: £nil).
 The headroom in the impairment review exceeds the carrying value of the asset.